-- 1. Providing guidelines for strengthening and enlarging the pan-European networks of research excellence centres on the foundations of Trustworthy AI. - 2.
-Defining paths for advancing the scientific foundations for Trustworthy AI and translating them into technical requirements to be adopted by industry. - 3.
-Identifying directions for fostering collaborations between academic, industrial, governmental, and community stakeholders on the foundations for Trustworthy AI.
+- 1. Providing guidelines for strengthening and enlarging the pan-European networks of research excellence centres on the foundations of Trustworthy AI. - Defining paths for advancing the scientific foundations for Trustworthy AI and translating them into technical requirements to be adopted by industry. - Identifying directions for fostering collaborations between academic, industrial, governmental, and community stakeholders on the foundations for Trustworthy Al.

-Detailed priorities, actions, and timing needs further discussion within and outside the TAILOR project and will be detailed in the second version of the SRIR.
-For the time being, both short- and long-term recommendations are proposed.
+Detailed priorities, actions, and timing are an ongoing discussion within and outside the TAILOR project and are being detailed in the second version of the SRIR.